 Mae Kampong is about 50kms east by road from Chiang Mia’s Old City quarter.
 As the village is really on the road to nowhere, it is not on public transport routes.
 Renting a songthaew red taxi is one option to get here.
 Another is to rent a motorcycle or car for the trip.

 People going down this road need to follow Highway 1317 past the turning for San Kamphaeng Hot Springs.
 At Baan Huai Kaew, there are signs indicating the route to Mae Kampong.
-Joining tours offered by Flight of the Gibbon and Chiang Mai travel firms is the final choice for transportation.
+Joining tours offered by local travel agencies is the final choice for transportation.